Equipment for performing, recording, teaching

 "Nurnberger."
 It plays quite well, but I still like my Pique and Weichold better.

-be found used on Ebay.
+discontinued, but may be found used on Ebay.

 Vega tubaphone banjo mandolin - Many banjo mandolins are almost unplayable because the